 Finally, it was also observed in DTU's report that HWS technologies slightly improve forecast errors during high wind speed days.

 Considering those results, it appears necessary to impose minimum requirements for the shutdown behavior to the new wind parks.
-The precise requirements need to be further defined.
+The following sections describe how to define precise requirements need to be further defined.